saisiddu/pub_bandaragoda_etal_ems/README.md

-# pub_bandaragoda_etal_ems
-The problem: Researchers need a modeling workflow that is flexible for developing their own code, with easy access to distributed datasets, shared on a common platform for coupling multiple models, usable by science colleagues, and with easy publication of data, code, and scientific studies.

-The emerging solution: Collaborate with the CUAHSI HydroShare community to use and contribute to water data software and hardware tools, so that you can focus on your science, be efficient with your time and resources, and build on existing research in multiple domains of water science.

-# Citation instructions
-### Journal publication
-Bandaragoda, C. J., A. Castronova, E. Istanbulluoglu, R. Strauch, S. S. Nudurupati, J. Phuong, J. M. Adams, et al. “Enabling Collaborative Numerical Modeling in Earth Sciences Using Knowledge Infrastructure.”
-Environmental Modelling & Software, April 24, 2019. https://doi.org/10.1016/j.envsoft.2019.03.020.

-### Data and code publication
-Bandaragoda, C., A. M. Castronova, J. Phuong, E. Istanbulluoglu, S. S. Nudurupati, R. Strauch, N. Lyons (2019).
-Enabling Collaborative Numerical Modeling in Earth Sciences using Knowledge Infrastructure: Landlab Notebooks, HydroShare, http://www.hydroshare.org/resource/70b977e22af544f8a7e5a803935c329c

-These Notebooks are designed to run on HydroShare (see below).
-To view the Notebook code (without interactive capabilities), use the Notebooks in this Github repository (Code folder).
-To run the Notebooks on your personal computer, please see installation recommendations below.
-To develop and update the Notebooks, please fork this repository and use Issues to keep in touch.
-Commits with quotes are much appreciated!
-"Spread love everywhere you go."
-Mother Teresa

-# Run the Notebooks on HydroShare
-Interactive Landlab notebooks are available on HydrosShare at http://www.hydroshare.org/resource/70b977e22af544f8a7e5a803935c329c.
-These Jupyter Notebooks are designed to introduce users to Landlab modeling framework on the [CUAHSI](www.cuahsi.org) [JupyterHub server](https://jupyter.cuahsi.org).

-To run the Notebooks on HydroShare, Sign up or Sign in at www.hydroshare.org.
-When you [click on this resource](http://www.hydroshare.org/resource/70b977e22af544f8a7e5a803935c329c) you will see a blue 'Open With' in the top right corner.
-Select the CUAHSI JupyterHub server from the dropdown list.
+# Software Instructions: Online and Personal Computer

+## Online Modeling Instructions

+To open interactive Jupyter Notebooks with the CUAHSI JupyterHub server, go to the upper right corner of the resource page and click on 'Open With'.
+Select CUAHSI JupyterHub.
 You will be connected to a virtual machine with the software environment required to execute the models.
-Once the data is transferred, you can click on each of the Notebooks.

-Notebook 1: Educate by exploring rainfall driven hydrographs with Landlab Explore_routing_tutorial.ipynb
+Notebook 1: Educate by exploring rainfall driven hydrographs with Landlab: Explore_routing_tutorial.ipynb

-Notebook 2: Watershed subset within regional Landlab landslide model to explore fire impacts Replicate_landslide_model_for_fire.ipynb
+Notebook 2: Replicate an experiment on a watershed subset within regional Landlab landslide model to explore fire impacts.
 The resource was originally derived from a reproducible demonstration of the landslide modeling results from: Strauch, R., Istanbulluoglu, E., Nudurupati, S. S., Bandaragoda, C., Gasparini, N. M., and Tucker, G. E.: (2018) A hydro-climatological approach to predicting regional landslide probability using Landlab, Earth Surf.
 Dynam.
-Discuss., https://doi.org/10.5194/esurf-6-49-2018.
+Discuss., https://doi.org/10.5194/esurf-6-49-2018:  Replicate_landslide_model_for_fire.ipynb

-Notebook 3: Reuse ecohydrology model for exploring climate scenarios Reuse_ecohydrology_observatory.ipynb
-The gridded meteorology forcings are pre-processed in the Notebook in NewMexico_observatory_gridmet.ipynb.
+Notebook 3: Reuse ecohydrology model for exploring climate scenarios.
+The gridded meteorology forcings are pre-processed in the Notebook in NewMexico_observatory_gridmet.ipynb: Reuse_ecohydrology_observatory.ipynb

-# Installation Instructions to run the Notebooks on a personal computer
+## Personal Computer Installation Instructions

-## Packages
+### Packages

 The notebooks included in this resource require the following Python packages: